 have implemented this type of program.
 The public in France, Germany, and the

-Netherlands expect teens to become sexually active and employ safer sex
+Netherlands expect teens to become sexually active and to employ safer sex

 techniques to protect themselves

-against pregnancy and STD.
+against pregnancy and STI.
 If the Dutch attitudes on human sexuality were

 adopted by the